 To be eligible to apply to the Jack Kent Cooke Foundation College Scholarship Program you must:

 •Earn a cumulative unweighted GPA of 3.5 or above

 •Demonstrate unmet financial need.
 We will consider applicants with a family income up to $95,000.
 Last year’s cohort of new college scholarship recipients had a median family income of approximately $35,000.

 We require two academic recommendations which will be submitted through the Common App.
 One recommendation must be from an 11th-grade teacher in a core academic subject (English/language arts, mathematics, social studies/history, science, or foreign language), and one from another teacher or professor who has worked with you in the last four years.

 You must reside in the United States or a U.S. territory and attend high school in the United States.
 At this time, the Jack Kent Cooke Foundation is not providing services to students who attend high school outside of the United States.

-The number of scholars each year varies, but last year, 118 scholarships were awarded.
+The number of scholars each year varies.

 - 3.5 Minimum GPA